shivsarthak/SubtitleAI/README.md

 ## Contributing

 If you'd like to contribute to this project, please fork the repository and make changes as you'd like.
 Pull requests are welcome!

-## License

-This project is licensed under the MIT License.
-See LICENSE file for more information.